HTTPS – Not as Secure as You May Think

 Myth: SSL certificates are only for banks or e-commerce stores.

-Truth: If you’ve got data about customers, products, employees, or market that you believe is sensitive, then you should always encrypt it.
+Truth: If you’ve got data about customers, products, employees, or the market that you believe is sensitive, then you should always encrypt it.